Grisgruis/RaspresPy/README.md

 * Have Patience...
 * That's it

-Raspres will start running and will show its Mac address which you can add to a device on the [Dashboard](http://Raspres.com/ "Dashboard").
+Raspres will start running and will show its Mac address which you can add the a device on the [Dashboard](http://Raspres.com/ "Dashboard").
 You can assign this device to a group on your account at [Raspres.com](http://Raspres.com/ "Raspres").
 When you've uploaded your first video and linked to device to a group, it will automatically start playing the video and start looping.

 ## Problems? ##
 * Make sure your Raspberry has an internet connection.